-This blog post originated as a response to my friend Kevin Riggs' article here: Kevin Riggs on Local Church Autonomy.
+This blog post originated as a rejoinder to an article published here: Local Church Autonomy.

 We should understand that our Baptist-oriented churches go back for centuries, and that we have fought many of the same battles before.
 Regrettably, we often try to re-invent the wheel, or we cast off tradition without having a clear understanding of why our Baptist forefathers forged the tradition and the logic undergirding their stances.

 True, Baptists did not themselves discover the doctrine of the priesthood of every believer.
 Prior to the Baptist movement, Lutherans and Presbyterians rejected the mediation of human priests for the forgiveness of sin.
 But those Reformers did not see the implications of the doctrine on church governance--only Baptists did!
 The Lutherans and Presbyterians kept the power to govern churches in the hands of either the bishop and his diocese, or in the hands of the ruling presbytery.
 They did not divest governing authority

 into the hands of the congregation so that even the least maidservant might be empowered to cast vision by the Spirit's leading.
 But Baptists did.
 Thus, the indwelling of the Spirit and the priesthood of every believer is the cornerstone of congregational government.

 As a practical matter, how can a church practice congregational government if other congregations control it?
 I suppose it is possible that all the congregations of a Baptist denomination might send its representatives to the national convention to regulate life at each one of its churches.
 However, “possible” does not mean “practical.”
 Thus, historically our Baptist churches were built with local church autonomy--and this is an outgrowth of the doctrine of the priesthood of every believer.